SoftBank Group

 Epstein Documentary Record

 A further intersection involves the “dark arts” smear campaign against SoftBank executives.
 In January 2019, Epstein asked Eduardo Teodorani-Fabbri about Alessandro Benedetti, the intermediary later identified as central to a campaign orchestrated by SoftBank executive Rajeev Misra against rival executives.
-Timeline analysis suggests Epstein’s inquiry came ten months after the Wall Street Journal first reported on Benedetti’s role in March 2018, indicating reactive interest in a public scandal rather than prior coordination 20.
+Analysis of the record indicates the timing places Epstein’s inquiry ten months after the Wall Street Journal first reported on Benedetti’s role in March 2018, suggesting reactive interest in a public scandal rather than prior coordination 23.

 Lobbying and Political Influence Operations

 SoftBank’s Washington influence strategy has evolved from conventional K Street lobbying to direct executive access.
-During the 2012-2014 Sprint acquisition, records show SoftBank retained Carmen Group Inc and Polsinelli PC for lobbying focused on defense, telecommunications, and intelligence committees 21.
-No lobbying filings appeared for the subsequent decade, a gap that analysis suggests reflects a shift to personal presidential meetings as Son’s primary access channel 22.
+During the 2012-2014 Sprint acquisition, records show SoftBank retained Carmen Group Inc and Polsinelli PC for lobbying focused on defense, telecommunications, and intelligence committees 24.
+No lobbying filings appeared for the subsequent decade, a gap that analysis suggests is consistent with a shift to personal presidential meetings as Son’s primary access channel 25.

 Project Crystal Land and Japanese State Capital